Show contents

 Problem := MObj As IMsProblem;

-// Installing the calculated metamodel
+// Set calculated metamodel

 Problem.MetaModel := MB.ItemByIdNamespace("META_MODEL_BALANCE", KMDesc.Key).Bind As IMsMetaModel;

-// Problem calculation setup: transformation problem
+// Set up problem calculation type: transformation problem

 TranfProblem := New MsTransformationProblem.Create;